Rock Radio Heaven (R)

 Born: December 19, 1944

-Died: January 11, 1993, Buffalo, N.Y.
+Died: January 11, 1993, Buffalo, New York

-Stations: WGR Buffalo, N.Y.
+Stations: WGR Buffalo, New York

 MIKE RYAN

-Died: November 8, 2010, Buffalo, N.Y.
+Died: November 8, 2010, Buffalo, New York

 Notes: Co-hosted CFLZ's morning show from 2005 to 2009.
 Was at CFLZ for 13 years including a stint as PD.
-He was so familiar that Niagara Falls, Ont.-mayor Ted Salci called him "Niagara's Unofficial Son."
+He was so familiar that Niagara Falls, Ontario, mayor Ted Salci called him "Niagara's Unofficial Son."
 Worked in debt collection after leaving CFLZ in 2009.
 Died of a heart attack at age 45.

 BROTHER JOHN RYDGREN

-Born: February 14, 1932
+Born: February 14, 1932, North Dakota